 9. Host an intern talent show.

 A talent show is a fun way to spotlight your team’s secret superpowers.
 Unveil the musicians, stand-up comedians, artists, athletes, dancers, and other talented performers that you have in your program.
-After settling on a date and time to video call, send out a Google Doc or create a Slack channel for performer sign-ups, arrange an order of acts, and you’re ready for the Zoom stage.
+After settling on a date and time to video call, send out a Google Doc or create a Slack channel for performers to sign up, arrange an order of acts, and you’re ready for the Zoom stage.

 10. Ask your interns!
 Use polls.

 Who better to learn from than the interns themselves?
 Use polls to directly ask your interns what they find engaging.
-This is an easy way to get a pulse on what your interns actually enjoy.
+This is an easy way to get a pulse on what your interns actually enjoy and helps build trust.
 You can do this by sending out Doodle polls or integrating a feature like Polly to your Slack channel.
 Survey Monkey is another option and also works well with longer surveys.
 Try it out by offering some activities off this list and plan their top-voted event.

 You can use these top 10 engagement ideas to bring your remote internship program to life and create a memorable experience for both your interns and your organization at large.
 Access the many benefits of remote internships by investing time and thoughtful planning when crafting your program.